ValiantWind/Chad-Bot/README.md

 ### License

-This repo is registered under the MIT License.
-(Just make sure you pls give credit :D )
+This repo is registered under the Mozilla Public License 2.0.